twilio/calworkshop/docs/voting.rst

 SMS Polling and Voting
 ======================

-Whether at a Hackathon or a student group meeting, you'll often need to vote on items.
-Elections, food, or nominations, all these situatins can be hanlded via SMS voting.
+Whether at a hackathon or a student group meeting, you'll often need to vote on items.
+Elections, food, or nominations, all these situations can be handled via SMS voting.

 We'll create a simple Twilio application to record and report votes